Manufacturing Order Details

-The button "Return to production" is visible only to users with the "Lock handler" right.
-To change user rights go to Settings -> Human resources.
+- This button is visible only to users with the "Lock handler" right.

 How scrap should be reported and treated is an organizational decision of your company.
 Please find general guidelines below:

-If finished products are scrapped, and will not be taken to stock.
+Finished products are scrapped and will not be taken to stock:

 - When reporting the number of made products, report only the number of good products.